4 Days of Outdoor Fun on Iceland's South Coast with Glacier Hiking, the Golden Circle & Snowmobiling

 Your last stop is Gullfoss waterfall in the glacial river, Hvítá.
 This massive bulk of water rushes to the canyon below at 140 m³/s.
 The "Golden Waterfall" drops approximately 40 m (130 ft) in a tiered, two-plateau display.
 You can head out, carefully, on the pathways by the waters to feel the ice-cold droplets fall like rain, thrown into the air by the waterfall's awe-inspiring power.

 After the spectacular display put on by nature, you will embark on the exciting adventure of the day.
-Riding a super jeep with its giant wheels and heading up into the Highlands is already an experience to behold.
+Riding a super jeep in giant wheels and heading up into the Highlands is already an experience to behold.
 Once reaching atop "the long glacier" of Langjökull, you will get on the coolest transport in this icy nation: the snowmobile.

 Sometimes called "snowcats" by locals, those belt-driven speed machines are a perfect way to enjoy the white expanse and fly over the centuries-old ice.
-A short drive into the glacier and you´ll be immersed in a panorama of white ice and blue sky; here, you will understand the feeling of being at the end of the world.
+A short drive into the glacier, and you'll be immersed in a panorama of white ice and blue sky; here, you will understand the feeling of being at the end of the world.
 What would you do if you were the last person in Iceland?

 Having had your fill of adventure, you'll be brought back from the edge of the world to the northernmost capital and spend the night once more in Reykjavik.